vivekpenuli/Basic-tensor/README.md

-# Basic-tensor
+# Tensor
-here the basic operation of tensorflow is explain
+only tensorflow  other are not allowed